gsakkis/ViberExtractor/README.md

-      -c CHAT, --chat CHAT  chatID of the chat to extract messages from -f FROM, --from FROM  start date(-time) to filter from -t TO, --to TO        end date(-time) to filter to -s M, --session M     split the chat log into sessions separated by at least M minutes of inactivity
+      -c CHAT, --chat CHAT  chatID of the chat to extract messages from -f FROM, --from FROM  start date(-time) to filter from -t TO, --to TO        end date(-time) to filter to -z TIMEZONE, --timezone TIMEZONE
+                            convert timestamps to the given timezone; defaults to local timezone
+      -s M, --session M     split the chat log into sessions separated by at least M minutes of inactivity